 all along I was looking for a communion with the Source of Creation within Myself!

-At the end of my studies in fine arts, and after 9 years of college, I fell serendipitously in love with philosophy – the love of pursuit of wisdom – a pivotal blessing that drove me to embark upon studying Eastern Spiritual Philosophy, a subject deeply rooted within the wealth of my Persian heritage, Zen Buddhism and well defined through the disciplines of epistemology; a branch of philosophy that unravels nature, methods and the boundaries of human knowledge.
+At the end of my studies in fine arts, and after 9 years of college, I fell serendipitously in love with philosophy – the love of pursuit of wisdom – a pivotal blessing that drove me to embark upon studying Eastern Spiritual Philosophy, a subject deeply rooted within the ancient wealth of my Persian heritage, Zen Buddhism and well defined through the disciplines of epistemology; a branch of philosophy that unravels nature, methods and the boundaries of human knowledge.
 This was an endeavor that illumined and clarified my entire perspective on life and took me home to my true Self; and as Rumi puts it very eloquently poetic: “…to my beloved, the Source of Creation.”

-As a multi-discipline artist, interior designer, educator, the Art of Self-liberation Consultant, I can say with full certainty that my spiritual and intellectual skills and abilities have reached a point of release.
+As a multi-discipline artist, interior designer, educator, the Art of Transformation Consultant, I can say with full certainty that my spiritual and intellectual skills and abilities have reached a point of release.
 A critical point when I became aware of the Source of Creation within myself and my creativity expanded into an exploration of Life itself as an inclusive canvas of art.

-The Art of Self-liberation is a matured and ripened consultation / mentoring system for an exclusive breed and lineage who seek personal fulfillment and clarity beyond the short-lived gratifications of the material universe – the illusive quest of most people that is much like drinking saltwater for satiating thirst, which only exasperates the desire; a mirage that continues to beckon the thirst of the unconscious seekers toward a pool of fresh water but delivers only a barren land.
+The Art of Transformation is a matured and ripened consultation / mentoring system for an exclusive breed and lineage who seek personal fulfillment and clarity beyond the short-lived gratifications of the material universe – the illusive quest of most people that is much like drinking saltwater for satiating thirst, which only exasperates the desire; a mirage that continues to beckon the thirst of the unconscious seekers toward a pool of fresh water but delivers only a barren land.

-If we define art as a form of skill and ability that expresses and produces practical, desirable and
+If we define ART as a form of skill and ability that expresses and produces practical, desirable and

 beautiful results in a given field, then life itself becomes the greatest canvas of art; an art that